bruits/maudit/website/content/news/maudit01.md

 }
 ```

 That said, we hope to avoid as much boilerplate as possible, as such fancy macros are involved at times.
-But, we also want to ensure that the generated code is easy to understand.
-For instance, the `route` macro currently expand solely to the definition of a trait on the struct exposing the route entered.
+But, we're not much into magic either, so expanding those macros should still yield code that is easy to understand.

 Our goal is to strike a balance between convenience and clarity.
-It shouldn't feel like there's a lot of impossible to understand magic happening behind the scenes either.
+It shouldn't feel like there's a lot of impossible to understand weird code happening behind the scenes.

 ## Reasonably fast